Bergenheiser/ticket_to_ride_europe/README.md

 https://github.com/Bergenheiser/JavaFX_ticket_ride_to_europe

-ALL individual and currently indepedent modules are expected to be merged into a single fully functionnal app soon.
+All individual and currently indepedent modules are expected to be merged into a single fully functionnal app soon.